aws-observability/aws-otel-collector/docs/developers/eks-demo.md

 }
 ```
 5. Choose Review policy.
-6. On the Review policy page, enter `EKS-AWSObservability` for the Name and choose Create policy.
+6. On the Review policy page, enter `EKS-AWSOTel` for the Name and choose Create policy.

-#### Attach EKS-AWSObservability IAM Role to worker ndoes
+#### Attach EKS-AWSOTel IAM Role to worker ndoes
 1. Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/.
 2. Select one of the worker node instances and choose the IAM role in the description.
 3. On the IAM role page, choose Attach policies.
-4. In the list of policies, select the check box next to `EKS-AWSObservability`.
+4. In the list of policies, select the check box next to `EKS-AWSOTel`.
 If necessary, use the search box to find this policy.
 5. Choose Attach policies.

 #### Deploy AOC on Amazon EKS as sidecar